Apology Letter to Boss for Bad Behavior

 Dear Mr. John,

-I am writing this letter to apologize for my bad behavior in the meeting held with ABC client on 5th November 2019.
+I am writing this letter to apologize for my bad behavior in the meeting with the ABC client on November 5th, 20XX.

-I was very excited about acquiring this project and I had put all my efforts into the project proposal presentation.
+I was very excited about acquiring this project and put all my efforts into the proposal presentation.
 My bad behavior can only be attributed to that.
-In the meeting, when my team members were unable to justify their arguments to the client, I got agitated and frustrated.
-I thought we might lose the client.
+When my team members could not justify their arguments to the client in the meeting, I got agitated and frustrated.
+We might lose the client.
 I became aggressive with my team and tried to provide relevant justifications.

-I know this sort of behavior is unprofessional and I should not have talked to my team like that, especially in front of the client.
+I know this behavior is unprofessional, and I should not have talked to my team like that, especially in front of the client.
 That was a team proposal and should have been handled as a team.

 I am extremely sorry about it.
 I realized my mistake as soon as I exited the meeting room.
 I highly apologize for my unprofessionalism and immaturity.

-I ensure you that this type of behavior will never be repeated and you will not hear a complaint against me.
+I assure you that this behavior will never be repeated, and you will not hear a complaint against me.

 Regards,